MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/1-display-a-map/readme.md

   * `new mapsindoors.FloorSelector(floorSelectorElement, mapsIndoorsInstance);`: This instantiates the `FloorSelector` control.
 It takes the HTML element to render into and the `mapsIndoorsInstance` to interact with (e.g., to know available floors and change the current floor).
 For more details on `FloorSelector`, see its [class reference](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.FloorSelector.html).
   * `const googleMapInstance = mapViewInstance.getMap();`: The `getMap()` method on our `mapViewInstance` returns the underlying native Google Maps `Map` object.
 This is necessary to use Google Maps-specific functionalities.
   * `googleMapInstance.controls[google.maps.ControlPosition.TOP_RIGHT].push(floorSelectorElement);`: This uses the native Google Maps controls API to add our `floorSelectorElement` to the map UI in the top-right corner.
 For more details, refer to the [Google Maps JavaScript API documentation on controls](https://developers.google.com/maps/documentation/javascript/controls).
+  * **Click-to-Center Functionality:**
+  * `function handleLocationClick(location) { ... }`: This function is called whenever a location (POI) on the map is clicked.
+It checks that the clicked object is a valid MapsIndoors location and then calls `mapsIndoorsInstance.goTo(location)` to center the map on that location.
+  * `mapsIndoorsInstance.on('click', handleLocationClick);`: This line registers the click handler so that clicking any POI on the map will smoothly center the map on that location.
+This pattern will be reused and expanded in later steps.

 ## Expected Outcome